-1. Grantees may use a maximum of 10 percent of supportive services grant funds for administrative costs identified in 38 CFR 62.70(e).
+1. Grantees may use a maximum of 10% of supportive services grant funds for administrative costs identified in 38 CFR 62.70(e).

-2. Grantees must use a minimum of 60 percent of the temporary financial assistance portion of their supportive services grant funds to serve very low-income Veteran families who qualify under 38 CFR 62.11(b).
-(Note: Grantees may request a waiver to decrease this minimum, as discussed in section V.B.3.a.)

-3. Priority 1 and 2 grantees may use a maximum of 50 percent of supportive services grant funds to provide the supportive service of temporary financial assistance paid directly to a third party on behalf of a participant for child care, emergency housing assistance, transportation, rental assistance, utility-fee payment assistance, security deposits, utility deposits, moving costs, and general housing stability assistance (which includes emergency supplies), in accordance with 38 CFR 62.33 and 38 CFR 62.34, unless a waiver is granted by the SSVF program office.
+- 2. Grantees must use a minimum of 60% of the temporary financial assistance portion of their supportive services grant funds to serve very lowincome Veteran families who qualify under 38 CFR 62.11(b).
+(NOTE: Grantees may request a waiver to decrease this minimum, as discussed in section V.B.3.a.) - 3.
+Priority 1 and 2 grantees may use a maximum of 50% of supportive services grant funds to provide the supportive service of temporary financial assistance paid directly to a third party on behalf of a participant for child care, emergency housing assistance, transportation, rental assistance, utility-fee payment assistance, security deposits, utility deposits, moving costs and general housing stability assistance, in accordance with 38 CFR 62.33 and 38 CFR 62.34, unless a waiver is granted by the SSVF Program Office.

-4. Priority 3 grantees must use a minimum of 60 percent (the program office may reduce this requirement after October 1, 2021) of funds to support temporary financial assistance with the expectation that much of these funds will be used for rental assistance in accordance with 38 CFR 62.34(8)(e).
-Priority 3 awards will extend existing awards made from the NOFA published on December 19, 2018.
-The total of both of these awards will extend to September 30, 2022.
+4. Priority 3 grantees must use a minimum of 40% of funds to support temporary financial assistance with the expectation that much of these funds will be used for rental assistance in accordance with 38 CFR 62.34(a)(8).
+Priority 3 awards will extend to September 30, 2023, existing awards made based on the NOFA published on December 5, 2019.